 If are not able to see me in person, I offer virtual consultations for all areas of infant feeding, and can also provide detailed written support.

 Send me a message and we’ll figure it out together.

 Mums and mums-to-be who are living or working in Switzerland can join my Facebook group, Breastfeeding Mamas in Switzerland.
-There, you will find over 2800 supportive women in all stages of their breastfeeding journeys, along with breastfeeding professionals (IBCLC, CBC), La Leche League leaders, midwives, doulas, birth coaches, etc.
+There, you will find over 2800 supportive women in all stages of their breastfeeding journeys, along with breastfeeding professionals (IBCLC, CBC), midwives, doulas, birth coaches, peer supporters, etc.

 The main focus of this group is to ensure that all women are met with reliable information, while feeling safe and supported enough to be vulnerable.
 The community here is very strong, with a highly supportive, empathetic and non-judgemental atmosphere.
 Here, you can ask questions, celebrate, cry, rage and share.